 Sprains are graded in three degrees

 The second degree is an incomplete tear of a ligament.
-This means there is tear of some but not all fibers of ligament.
+This means there is a tear of some but not all fibers of the ligament.
 This results in moderate tenderness & swelling and is associated with decreased motion(Usually)

 The third degree is a complete rupture of the ligaments.
-This type is most severe, and actually breaks the ligament, along with some small bones if severe enough.
+This type is most severe and actually breaks the ligament, along with some small bones if severe enough.
 This kind of injury results in gross instability of the joint involved.